CIERA-Transients/Imaging_pipelines/README.md

 # Imaging_pipelines

-Please note that CIERA-Transients/Imaging_pipelines has been moved to CIERA-Transients/POTPyRI
+Please note that the Pipeline for Optical/infraredTelescopes in Python for Reducing Images (POTPyRI) has been moved to CIERA-Transients/POTPyRI.